stone-alex/EliteIntel/README.md

-- **AI-Powered Analysis**: On-demand breakdowns of game data, like security assessments for your next jump, biological signals on nearby planets, mission progress, ship loadouts, market info, local signals, and route suggestions.
-It combines journal scans, auxiliary files, and EDSM data and general knowledge for accurate insights.
+- **AI-Powered Analysis**: On-demand breakdowns of game data, like security assessments for your next jump, biological signals on nearby planets, mission progress, ship loadouts, market info, local signals, and route analysis.
+It combines journal scans, auxiliary files, with EDSM data and general knowledge for accurate insights.

-- **Mission Tracking and Announcements**: Keeps tabs on stacked missions (e.g., pirate massacres) and alerts you to critical stuff like enemy scans, wanted ships, mission targets, or system jumps with fuel status.
-Unprompted announcements are limited to route data and mission-critical info.
+- **Mission Tracking and Announcements**: Keeps tabs on stacked missions (e.g., pirate massacres) and alerts you to critical stuff like enemy scans, wanted ships, mission targets, or system jumps with fuel status. **Unprompted announcements are limited to route data and mission-critical info.**

-- **Streaming Mode**: Ignores background noise unless you address it by name (e.g., "Jennifer" or "computer")—perfect for streamers or noisy setups.
+- **Streaming Mode**: Ignores voice input unless you address it by name (e.g., "Jennifer" or "computer")—perfect for streamers or team play.

 - **Privacy Mode**: Temporarily stops and disables Speech to text recognition.
-The app will still announce critical events, but will not be able to hear you.
+The app will still announce critical events but will not be able to hear you.

 - **Automatic Audio Calibration**: Adjusts audio settings for best performance matching your system's microphone.